aristoteleo/dynast-release/docs/pipeline_usage.rst

 Statistical correction
 ''''''''''''''''''''''
 The :code:`--correct` argument enables statistical correction of unlabeled and labeled RNA counts.
 This argument can take on the following values: :code:`total`, :code:`transcriptome`, :code:`spliced`, :code:`unspliced` (see :ref:`read_groups`).
 The value of this argument specifies which group of unlabeled/labeled RNA counts will be corrected.
 For instance, :code:`--correct spliced` will run statistical correction on unlabeled/labeled spliced reads.
 This option may be provided multiple times to run correction on multiple groups.
 The procedure involves estimating the conversion rate of unlabeled and labeled RNA, and modeling the fraction of new RNA as a binomial mixture model (see :ref:`statistical_correction`).
-The :code:`--read-threshold` argument controls the minimum number of reads required to attempt statistical correction, as too few reads can result in noisy results.
+The :code:`--cell-threshold` and :code:`--cell-gene-threshold` arguments control the minimum number of reads required to attempt statistical correction, as too few reads can result in noisy results.
+The former is the number of reads that a cell must contain, and the latter is the number of reads a gene in a single cell must contain to perform statistical correction.
+Internally, :code:`--cell-threshold` is used to filter cells before estimating the average conversion rate in labeled RNA (see :ref:`induced_rate_estimation`), and :code:`--cell-gene-threshold` is used to filter cell-gene combinations before estimating the fraction of new RNA (see :ref:`bayesian_inference`).
 Note that statistical correction takes significantly longer than simply counting reads, so no correction is performed when :code:`--correct` is not provided.

 Control samples
 '''''''''''''''